 It's Obama time, and there is something wonderful in the air - the celebration of multiculturalism.
 The fact that more and more couples of different faiths and cultures are intermarrying is undeniable.
 An estimated one third of today's marriages are mixed unions.
 Over my 12 plus years as an interfaith minister and counselor for intermarrying couples and their families, I have seen some dramatic changes.
 I see a greater acceptance of such unions simply for the reason that they are not so novel anymore.

--Rebeccah and Dhiran, Jewish and Hindu respectively, chose to marry at the U.N.
+The younger generation lives in an interconnected world with less boundaries and greater tolerance.
+Having said that, the creation of the marriage ceremony still remains a delicate navigational feat.
+Weddings, after all, are public events.
+Parents, grandparents, as well as extended family members, are usually considered and often included.
+Done properly, a ceremony that celebrates a nuptial couple's full heritage is an enlightening, enriching experience for all.
+It is a ceremony that unifies and does not exclude.
+It is rooted in respect, and bridged by love.-Rebeccah and Dhiran, Jewish and Hindu respectively, chose to marry at the U.N.
 Chapel in NYC for its symbol of multicultural unity.
 Within the chapel, their florist created a gorgeous combination chuppah/mandap (wedding canopies featured in both traditions) making it colorful as is customary in Hindu tradition.
 I made reference to the similarities in their traditions---the Jewish Circling/the Hindu circling of the fire----the Hindu Seven Steps and the Seven Jewish Wedding Blessings.
 They exchanged garlands and rings---both circular symbolizing unending love.
 She stepped on a stone---symbolizing the hearth of their future home and the steadfast nature of their love.
 He stepped on the glass as is Jewish tradition signifying that marriage is a transformational and irrevocable experience, leaving the couple forever changed and united.
 There were prayers of peace in Hebrew and Hindi.
 The ceremony opened with the words Shalom and Namaste and ended with the joyful shouting of Mazel tov!

 I cannot stress enough how important it is to have your officiant explain the symbolism.
 Language may have to be modified--- universalized somewhat while remaining true to its essence--- in order to be sensitive to both sides of the family.
 In this way, everyone understands what is transpiring and no one feels excluded.